caicloud/cyclone/README.md

       - mongo-server
 ```

-Cirlce also supports deploy a few applications into clusters one by one.
+Cyclone also supports deploy a few applications into clusters one by one.
 You need only write the info in "deploy" section, as the above do.